nginxinc/nginx-openid-connect/README.md

 ### Logout

-Requests made to the `/logout` location invalidate both the ID token, access token and refresh token by erasing them from the key-value store.
-Therefore, subsequent requests to protected resources will be treated as a first-time request and send the client to the IdP for authentication.
-Note that the IdP may issue cookies such that an authenticated session still exists at the IdP.
+Requests made to the `/logout` location invalidate both the ID token and refresh token by erasing them from the key-value store.
+Next, the User Agent is redirected to the `$oidc_end_session_endpoint` in order to terminate the user session on the IdP's side.
+After the session is successfully terminated on the IdP side, the User Agent will be redirected to the `$oidc_logout_landing_page`.
+Note that the `$oidc_logout_landing_page` endpoint must not require authentication, otherwise the user authentication process may be initiated from the beginning.

 ### Multiple IdPs